 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-18-1-704 C.R.S. permits people to utilize force that they reasonably believe is required to protect themselves or others from an offense involving the implementation of physical force.
+CRS 18-1-704 permits you to utilize force that you reasonably believe is required to protect yourself or others from an offense involving the implementation of physical force.
 Note that reacting with deadly physical force is legally justified only in the following three situations:

-The victim reasonably believes the non-deadly force is inadequate, and the victim has reasonable grounds to believe — and does believe — that he/she or another victim is in imminent danger of dying or being seriously injured; or
+You reasonably believe the non-deadly force is inadequate, and you have reasonable grounds to believe — and do believe — that you or another victim is in imminent danger of dying or being seriously injured; or

-The victim reasonably believes the non-deadly force is inadequate, and the aggressor is using — or reasonably appears about to be using — physical force while carrying out — or trying to carry out — burglary; or
+You reasonably believe the non-deadly force is inadequate, and the aggressor is using — or reasonably appears about to be using — physical force while carrying out — or trying to carry out — burglary; or

-The victim reasonably believes the non-deadly force is inadequate, and the aggressor is carrying out — or reasonably appears about to be carrying out — a kidnapping, robbery, or sexual assault.
+You reasonably believe the non-deadly force is inadequate, and the aggressor is carrying out — or reasonably appears about to be carrying out — a kidnapping, robbery, or sexual assault.

 Note that physical force is not legally justified in either of the following three situations:

-A person is the initial aggressor (however, initial aggressors can legally use physical force if they withdraw from the fight, convey their intent to withdraw, but the other person persists in using — or threatening to use — illegal physical force); or
+You are the initial aggressor (however, you could legally use physical force if you withdraw from the fight, convey your intent to withdraw, but the other person persists in using — or threatening to use — illegal physical force); or

-Any physical force is from an unauthorized “combat by agreement“, such as a rumble or gang fight
+Any physical force is from an unauthorized “combat by agreement“, such as a rumble or gang fight.2

 What is the Make My Day law (castle doctrine) in Colorado?

-18-1-704.5 C.R.S. permits people to implement physical force — including causing death — on an intruder if all of the following circumstances are true:
+CRS 18-1-704.5 permits you to implement physical force — including causing death — on an intruder if all of the following circumstances are true:

-The intruder breaks into the person’s home (which could also include a hotel room), and
+The intruder breaks into your home (which could also include a hotel room), and

-The victim reasonably believes that the intruder may use physical force (even if very little) against an occupant
+You reasonably believe that the intruder may use physical force (even if very little) against an occupant.

 Can I use deadly force to prevent trespassing in Colorado?

-18-1-706 C.R.S. permits people to use appropriate physical force reasonably necessary to prevent or stop what reasonably seems to be either:
+CRS 18-1-706 permits you to use appropriate physical force reasonably necessary to prevent or stop what reasonably seems to be either: